 “I think some people start with BHO, then add another solvent to purify it further,” he says.

-But Archibald believes there is a safer way to isolate THCA.
+However, Archibald believes there is a safer way to isolate THCA.

 “You can do something similar with CO2 by adding modifiers and putting the material through a silica gel column.
 CO2 is safe.
 Pentane isn’t.”

-Archibald, who says the supercritical extraction systems he supplies are so dialed in that “users can literally download a recipe for a certain type of extract from our website and get the same results time after time.”
+Archibald says the supercritical extraction systems he supplies are so dialed in that “users can literally download a recipe for a certain type of extract from our website and get the same results time after time.”
 He explains that the CO2 process can isolate other specific cannabinoids, which could have even greater implications for the medical cannabis industry.